1. Before you begin

 To add a review and verify that it's inserted into Cloud Firestore, follow these steps:

-- Create a commit with commit message "Allow users to submit restaurant reviews" and push it to your GitHub repository.
+- Create a commit with the commit message "Allow users to submit restaurant reviews" and push it to your GitHub repository.

-- Open the App Hosting page in the Firebase console and wait for your new rollout to complete.
+git add . git commit -m "Allow users to submit restaurant reviews" git push - Open the App Hosting page in the Firebase console and wait for your new rollout to complete.

 - Refresh the web app, and select a restaurant from the home page.

-- On the restaurant's page, click .
+- On the restaurant's page, click

-- Select a star rating.
+. - Select a star rating.

 - Write a review.